How to Teach a Dog to Stay

 Treat streaming and is a great way to get some initial duration into a new behavior that you have just taught your dog, without using any kind of force or correction.
 Ten treats at two second intervals will give you a twenty second sit.

 Obviously, you don’t want to have to shovel food into your dog continuously in order to keep him in a stay.
-So the next step is to lengthen the gap between the treats until the dog gets just one treat after he is released from the stay.
+So the next step is to lengthen the gap between the treats until your dog gets just one treat after he is released from the stay.

 Exercise 7 the twenty second sit